 Tutorial: SSH in Windows Terminal

-Windows has a built-in SSH client that you can use in Windows Terminal.
+Windows has a built-in SSH client and SSH server that you can use in Windows Terminal.
 In this tutorial, you'll learn how to set up a profile in Windows Terminal that uses SSH.
 Note that this feature is in preview.

 The latest builds of Windows 10 and Windows 11 include a built-in SSH server and client that are based on OpenSSH, a connectivity tool for remote sign-in that uses the SSH protocol.
 OpenSSH encrypts all traffic between client and server to eliminate eavesdropping, connection hijacking, and other attacks.

-By default, the OpenSSH client will be located in the directory: C:\Windows\System32\OpenSSH.
-You can also check that it is installed in Windows Settings > Apps > Optional features, then search for "OpenSSH" in your installed features.
+By default, the OpenSSH client and OpenSSH server are located in the directory: C:\Windows\System32\OpenSSH.
+You can also check that it is present in Windows Settings > System > Optional features, then search for "OpenSSH" in your added features.

 For more information on configuring OpenSSH, see OpenSSH Server configuration for Windows.